koksal/tps/pcsf/README.md

  for details).
 - You can edit the `r` parameter to increase the edge noise, which will lead to more diverse forests in the family of Steiner forest solutions.

+## Running on permuted data
+The full PCSF-TPS pipeline can be run on randomized protein prizes by permuting the peptide-protein map and regenerating the prizes.
+Instructions are coming soon.

 ## Usage messages
 ```